gpitt71/clmplus/README.md

 # clmplus

-Repository GitHub that contains the code for the package `clmplus`.

-About `clmplus`:

-* It adds flexibilty to the chain-ladder model: we provide a new and more versatile framework for claims reserving given the cumulative payments data.

-* It achieves the ambitious objective of showing the contact point between models often used in life insurance and non-life insurance models for claims reserving.
+`clmplus` is an `R` package for implementing the age-period-cohort models for the claim development presented in the manuscript 'Replicating and extending chain-ladder via an age-period-cohort structure on the claim development in a run-off triangle' <doi:10.48550/arXiv.2301.03858>.

+## Our models

-* `clmplus` relies on the powerful `StMoMo` package.
-Practitioners can either use the default models we programmed for them or set their own hazard model.
+`clmplus` relies on the powerful `StMoMo` package.
+Users can either rely on our default models or set their own configuration for the claim development.
-Examples of model configurations we support:

 |      Model      | Lexis dimension                 |Claims reserving                  |
 | :-------------: |:-------------------------------:|---------------------------------:|